Gan-Tu/classwork/cs188-projects/README.md

 If you invest the time to learn the material and complete the projects, you won't need to copy any answers.

 #Software
-To view and test out the projects/games, you need python3 or above.
+To view and test out the projects/games, you need python 2.7.
 You can get python 2.7 [here](https://www.python.org/downloads/release/python-2713/)